Fujio-Turner/sg-log-reader-demo/README.md

 - Python 3.6 or greater

-- Couchbase Bucket
+- Couchbase Bucket (named: `sg-log-reader`)

-- Couchbase Cluster with Index and Query Service
+- Couchbase Cluster 7.x with Index and Query Service

 - Create the below indexes.